 An audience survey is an easy way to find out basic information about your audience.
 You can make your own audience survey using Google Forms, but we highly recommend you use the survey available for Blubrry members.
 The Blubrry audience survey is a small and simple survey you can add to the sidebar of your website.
 Results are available in real time.

-Problem with measuring feed subscriptions (FeedBurner)
+Problem with measuring feed subscriptions (such as FeedBurner)

 Feed tracking tools allow you to measure traffic from feed readers iTunes.
 It is important to note that feed tracking tools primarily track when the feed is accessed.
 It does not tell you when an episode has been downloaded.

-Measuring feed subscriptions using FeedBurner or other similar service used to be is a great way to determine who is subscribing to your blog or podcast.
+Measuring feed subscriptions using FeedBurner or other similar services used to be a great way to determine who is subscribing to your blog or podcast.
 Modern podcast and blog readers such as iTunes and many other applications rely on cloud-based management of feeds.
 Because of this, feed subscription numbers from services such as FeedBurner are no longer accurate.
 Though the data provided is insightful, it cannot be relied upon.
 You will most likely have more readers and subscribers than these services can report.